wdhowe/aws-lambda-clj/README.md

 Examples

-* aws-lambda-clj-scheduled -> The "hello world" example.
-Runs a Clojure Lambda on a schedule.
+* aws-lambda-clj-scheduled -> Runs a Clojure Lambda on a schedule.